TagonRX/13strateg_warehouse-_last_replit1/replit.md

 - Automatic matching: Products with ≥90% similarity score and no conflicts are auto-matched (shown in green)
 - Conflict detection: Multiple products with ≥90% similarity require manual selection via dropdown (shown in yellow/amber)
 - Unmatched items: Products with <90% similarity or missing names are skipped (shown in red)
+- **Dimension Conflicts (NEW - Nov 2024)**: Detects when CSV contains weight/width/height/length values that differ from existing inventory
+  - Displays warning banner when dimension conflicts are detected
+  - Shows comparison table for each product with conflicting dimensions (Current vs CSV values)
+  - Radio button selection: "Оставить текущие" (default, safe choice) or "Использовать CSV"
+  - Choices are passed to commit endpoint via `dimensionChoices` parameter
+  - If no dimension fields in CSV or values match, no conflicts shown
-- Real-time summary displays: total rows, matched items, conflicts requiring resolution, and unmatched/skipped items
+- Real-time summary displays: total rows, matched items, conflicts requiring resolution, dimension conflicts, and unmatched/skipped items

 **Step 4: Confirmation & Commit**
 - Final summary before applying changes